smartarch/ML-DEECo-replication-package/ml_deeco/README.md

 The definition of each estimate is split to three parts:

-1. The definition of the `Estimator` -- machine learning model and storage for the collected data.
+1. The definition of the `Estimator` &ndash; machine learning model and storage for the collected data.
 2. The declaration of the `Estimate` field in the component or ensemble.
 3. The definition of inputs, target and guards.
 These are realized as decorators on component/ensemble fields and getter functions of the component.